 The LMMe working party will engage with each profession to build a visible and meaningful presence for Lifestyle Medicine in their discipline, specifically in relation to joint projects, shared strategic objectives and coordinated communications and resources.

 The working party will also advocate for the role of Lifestyle Medicine in the medical and allied health professions and primary care in general.
 This will involve specific campaigns to promote engagement by policy makers and health professionals, and providing information to the public.

 Supporting this project will help us ensure that Lifestyle Medicine is seen as relevant and complementary to each discipline and will see ASLM working more closely on strategic initiatives with organisations like APNA, DAA and NSA, ESSA, APS and ADEA, to name a few.

 Shared Medical Appointments (SMAs)

-ASLM has been pioneering Shared Medical Appointments (SMAs) for a number of years now, including a long and ultimately unsuccessful attempt to achieve a specific MBS item number for SMAs for Type 2 Diabetes and pre-diabetes.
+ASLM has been pioneering Shared Medical Appointments (SMAs) for a number of years now, including a lengthy and ultimately unsuccessful attempt to achieve a specific MBS item number for SMAs for Type 2 Diabetes and pre-diabetes.

 However, the lack of a specific item number does not preclude delivering SMAs in your practice and ASLM is currently training hundreds of practitioners and SMA facilitators (usually allied health professionals) in medical centres around the country through a number of Primary Health Networks.

-Your donation will help us to advocate for SMAs as an innovative process in clinical practice, and to conduct more research into patient outcomes and into the cost effectiveness of SMAs compared to standard consulting.
+Your donation will help us to continue to advocate for SMAs as an innovative process in clinical practice, and to conduct more research into patient outcomes and into the cost effectiveness of SMAs compared to standard consulting.